ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 ---

 > The Drug Quality & Security Act (2013) expands the authority of the FDA to include compounded drugs.

+### Good Manufacturing Practices (GMP)

+GMP are a set of quality assurance standards enforced by the FDA to ensure that drugs are consistently produced and controlled according to rigorous safety and quality criteria.
+These standards apply to both brand name and generic manufacturers and were strengthened under the Kefauver-Harris Amendment of 1962.

+GMP requirements help prevent adulteration and misbranding by mandating that manufacturers:

+- Use validated and standardized manufacturing processes
+- Maintain clean, hygienic, and climate-controlled facilities
+- Employ qualified staff with documented training
+- Keep detailed records of production and quality control
+- Perform regular audits and allow FDA inspections

+Facilities that fail to meet GMP standards may face fines, recalls, or loss of manufacturing licenses.
+Compliance with GMP ensures that every batch of medication meets the same identity, strength, quality, and purity requirements as approved by the FDA.

+> 📌 Pharmacy technicians may encounter GMP-related topics during FDA recalls, quality investigations, or compounding procedures.

 ### FDA-Initiated Recalls